Mobile first design

 One way to do this is by conducting user testing.
 There are various tools available to help you understand how users interact with your product.
 User testing also identifies flaws in your designs so you can make improvements to create a better user experience.

-User testing platforms like UsabilityHub give you a comprehensive suite of testing tools, including prototype testing, to uncover design issues early, preventing wasted time, effort, and user frustration.
+User testing platforms like Lyssna give you a comprehensive suite of testing tools, including prototype testing, to uncover design issues early, preventing wasted time, effort, and user frustration.
 It also offers access to a participant recruitment panel so you can test your designs with real users and get feedback in minutes.

 Frequently asked questions about mobile first design